carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 > for `window.digitalData` and `<link rel="alternate" ...>`.

 For production usage, our recommendation is **setting up a module bundler** to resolve ECMAScript `import`s.
-You can start with minimum configuration for most module bundlers; For example, with [WebPack](https://webpack.js.org/), you don't need any configuration.
+You can start with a minimum configuration for most module bundlers.
+For example, with [WebPack](https://webpack.js.org/), you don't need any configuration.
 Once you set up a module bundler, you can start importing our component modules, like:

 ```javascript